8bitbuddhist/PixelMaestro/docs/canvas.md

 # Canvas
 Canvases let you draw custom shapes and patterns onto a Section.
-Where Animations show pre-defined patterns across the entire Section, Canvases let you draw specific shapes.
-Canvases can also scroll and display animated images independently of the Section.
+Where Animations only show pre-defined patterns, Canvases let you draw specific shapes and patterns.
+Canvases can also display their own animations.

 See the [CanvasDemo](../gui/demo/canvasdemo.cpp) in PixelMaestro Studio for an example.